Dedication Service, 3 pm Sunday, December 1, 2002, Bowie, Maryland;

 of Prince George's County!

-(2) but also the joy and almost disbelief that day in July of that year
+(2) but also the joy and almost disbelief that day in July of that

 when we actually moved out of the ranch house and fire hall